LD1878/jurospain1/index.md

 ---
 layout: page
-title: Legal help for living in Spain—simple, clear, fast.
+title: Legal help for living in Spain.
+Simple, clear, fast.
 description: Relocation-focused legal support in Spain with English-speaking experts and clear pricing.
 permalink: /
 ---